JuanObiJuan/NetworkCommunication/DATA_CONTROL_CENTER.md

 **Requirements:**
 - Root key must be `"float"`
 - Values must be numeric (integers or floats)
-- Multiple float values can be included in a single packet
+- Multiple float values can be included in a single packet.

 #### Event Data Format
 **Port:** 8083